Project-Godel/spooky-vm/README.md

 ## Language features
 The language is very bare bones right now, only supporting basics such as variables, functions, loops, conditionals and some simple expressions.
-While the VM itself is pretty fixed in structure, contributions to the language itself is very welcome.
+While the VM itself is pretty fixed in structure, contributions to the language itself are very welcome.
 In particular, features such as

 - more operators, such as `++`